Jollerprutt/proxmox-node/README.md

 | size - 240GB | `148` ||| *Size for 240GB SSD*
 | size - 120GB | `38` ||| *Size for 120GB SSD*

-The PVE partition `size` required above is calculated in the following table.
-The unallocated space is required for later partitioning which is used for ZFS Logs and Cache.
+The above PVE partition `size` is calculated in the following table.
+The unallocated space is required for later partitioning for ZFS Logs and Cache.

 | Option | Value 240GB SSD | Value 120GB SSD | Notes |
 | :---  | :---: | :---: | :---